hectorcorrea/fedora4/af/af_for_relational_heads.md

 Behind the scenes ActiveFedora uses ActiveTriples to handle triples and LDP to handle the HTTP communication to Fedora.

+Here are several good basic examples on ActiveFedora by Esme: https://github.com/escowles/testdrive

 ScholarSphere and Fedora
 ------------------------